hayfield/SRJS/README.md

 ### Blob-based Vision ([Python Docs](https://www.studentrobotics.org/docs/programming/sr/vision/))

-**This section describes the blob-based vision system (VisionV1).
-The marker-based vision system (VisionV2) works differently and is described above**
+**This section describes the blob-based vision system (2011 competition and before).
+The marker-based vision system (2012 competition) works differently and is described above**

 You must explicitly enable vision in SRJS to use it by adding the following to your code: `SRJS.robotVision = true;`.
 Enabling vision will cause the framerate to drop significantly.